damienjustet/React-Application-Project/shoots-react/shoots-dashboard/README.md

-# Shoots! — Modular Financial Dashboard
+# Shoots — Modular Financial Dashboard

-Shoots! is a modern, modular financial dashboard designed to make personal finance **clear, intuitive, and customizable**.
-Inspired by natural systems (like bamboo’s modular growth), Shoots! provides a flexible interface where users can visualize spending, track budgets, and manage recurring expenses — all in one elegant, drag‑and‑drop environment.
+Shoots is a modern, modular financial dashboard designed to make personal finance **clear, intuitive, and customizable**.
+Inspired by natural systems (like bamboo’s modular growth), Shoots provides a flexible interface where users can visualize spending, track budgets, and manage recurring expenses — all in one elegant, drag‑and‑drop environment.

 ---

 ## 🌱 Vision

-Shoots! aims to **simplify financial management** by combining:
+Shoots aims to **simplify financial management** by combining:
 - **Transparency** — clear breakdowns of income, spending, bills, and discretionary categories.
 - **Modularity** — widgets and blocks that can be rearranged to fit each user’s workflow.
 - **Elegance** — a clean, paper‑like design with dark themes, intuitive navigation, and smooth transitions.